 Sometimes in our travels we come across remote communities that are making exquisite fine woven rattan items, as we found on the West peninsular of Malaysia.

 The Temiar women weave with rattan and palm fronds from the Pandanus plants.
 They live in the jungle and survive on nomadic farming, which makes the rattan they use a sustainable resource.
 They are at one with nature and understand they should let the jungle regrow whilst they move to another area.
 It was such a surprise to find these intricate Malay Bangles that seemed to fit perfectly with our design values and natural fiber philosophy.
 Purchasing the bangles gives these communities a chance to educate their youth and even give them access to medical care.
-They lead a simple life and creative skills are passed down through the generations keeping these traditions alive.
+They lead a simple life and creative skills are passed down through generations keeping these traditions alive.
 Although there was a language barrier, they were some of the most welcoming people we have met.

-"There’s nothing like the thrill of walking through the jungle and finding bangles"
+"There’s nothing like the thrill of walking through the jungle and finding bangles."

 Eco-friendly Design & Production

-"earth friendly goods with clever design and superb quality."
+"Eco-friendly goods with clever design and superb quality."

 Stitching & Leather Craft

 Some of our stitching is outsourced to small local workshops that we have visited personally to make sure the establishments are ethical, friendly and fair places to work.

 We also do our fair share of hands-on stitching ourselves.
 We have our own in-house leathercrafter who creates amazing leather accessories, from the design to the final product.
 We spend time searching for leather hides that are surplus stock to create our upcycled leather collection; we then use veg dyes and soften the leather for our requirements before cutting each piece applying a zero waste technique.